ubccr/xdmod/user_manual_builder/Metric_Explorer.rst

 Clicking on a y-axis label will open a dialog box next to the clicked label.
 Through this dialog box you can adjust the minium and maximum range for any of the y axes on the plot.
-You can reset the range by clicking on the 'Reset Range' button in the dialog box or by erasing the minimum and maximum values.
+You can reset the range by clicking on the 'Reset Range' button or by erasing the minimum and maximum values.
 Additionally, you can enable log scaling of that y-axis.

 .. figure:: media/metric_explorer_yaxis_context_menu.png